cogsec-collaborative/stix-enhancement-proposals/README.md

 Google Doc) defined as a SEP.
 There's Markdown (for the humans) and JSON Schema (for the machines.)

+# SEPs for new SCOs
+1. Fork this repository.
+2. Give your SEP a name and create a corresponding directory within `seps/draft/scos/`.
+3. Copy `templates/sco_sep_template/template.md` and
+   `templates/sco_sep_template/template.json` into the directory you just created (s/template/your SEP name).
+4. Start by filling out as much as you can of <your SEP name>.md.
+5. Ping the CTI TC via Slack on the #general channel to let folks know what you're working on and where to find it.
+6. Create a dedicate CTI TC Slack channel for collaboration.
+7. Define the object's schema in <your SEP name>.json
+8. Rinse and repeat on Slack and minigroup working calls until you feel the work is ready to be presented to the wider CTI TC.
+9. Barring substantive objections by the CTI TC, do a pull request against this git repo.
+10. ...profit!

+## An example
+If you look under `seps/draft/scos/x-oasis-cti-tc-webpage/` you'll see the Webpage proposal (based on Terry MacDonald's proposal to the TC mailing list) defined as a SEP.
+There's Markdown (for the humans) and JSON Schema (for the machines.)

+# The SEP registry
 The idea is that if you receive a custom object prefixed with `x-oasis-cti-tc-*`, then you know to look in `manifest.md` to figure out what type of SEP it is, where to find the associate descriptive